terhechte/appventure/guides/catalyst/how/enable_disable_menubar_items.md

 ---

-# How do I enable / disable menubar items based on whats visible on screen?

 Catalyst, just like Cocoa, uses the [responder chain](how/responder_chain.md) to figure out whether an action in a menu can be performed.
 [Remember, that a menu bar on iOS is composed out of `UIAction`, `UICommand`, and `UIMenu` objects.](firststeps/modify_menubar.md)